336 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.

-What data supports the effectiveness of this treatment for preventing falls in individuals with mild cognitive impairment?
+What evidence suggests that this trial's treatments could be effective for preventing falls in mild cognitive impairment?

 This trial is for older adults, aged 65 and above, who have mild cognitive impairment.
 They must have experienced at least one fall in the past year or take longer than normal to complete a walking test.
 Participants should not be currently doing tai ji quan exercises regularly and must be able to walk on their own for short distances.